Frobenius manifolds on orbits spaces: Coxeter groups

-\br We observe that the invariant polynomials constructed by proposition \ref{pb1} do not necessarily form a set of primary invariant polynomials of $\rho_{new}$.
+\begin{remark} We observe that the invariant polynomials constructed by Proposition \ref{pb1} do not necessarily form a set of primary invariant polynomials of $\rho_{new}$.
 According to the invariant theory \cite{dresken}, the product of the degrees of primary invariants is divisible by the order of the group.
-For example, when $\W$ is type $A_4$, the degrees of $z^i$ are $2,4,6,8$.
-The product of these degrees is not divisible by the order 120 of the group. \er
+For example, when $\mathcal W$ is type $A_4$, the degrees of $z^i$ are $2,4,6,8$.
+The product of these degrees is not divisible by the order 120 of the group. \end{remark}

-We keep the notations $z^1,...,z^r$ for the invariant polynomials of $\rho_{new}$ constructed in proposition \ref{pb1}.
+We keep the notations $z^1,...,z^r$ for the invariant polynomials of $\rho_{new}$ constructed in Proposition \ref{pb1}.

-\bt The orbits space $\o(\rho_{new})$ has the structure of Frobenius manifolds isomorphic to Frobenius manifolds defined on $ \o(\rho_{ref})$ by theorem \ref{polyFrob} and theorem \ref{polyFrob2}. \et \begin{proof} We consider the map $(u^1,...,u^r)\to (z^1,z^2,\ldots,z^r)$ given in proposition \ref{pb1} as diffeomorphism on some open subset of $u^\kappa\neq 0$ where $\kappa$ is defined in proposition \ref{pb1}.
+\begin{theorem} The orbits space ${\mathcal O}(\rho_{new})$ has natural Frobenius manifold structures isomorphic to the natural Frobenius manifolds structures defined on $ {\mathcal O}(\rho_{ref})$ by Theorem \ref{polyFrob} and Theorem \ref{polyFrob2}. \end{theorem} \begin{proof} We consider the map $(u^1,...,u^r)\to (z^1,z^2,\ldots,z^r)$ given in Proposition \ref{pb1} as diffeomorphism on some open subset of $u^\kappa\neq 0$ where $\kappa$ is defined in the proof of Proposition \ref{pb1}.
 Note that, under this diffeomorphism, the metric defined by the Hessian of $u^1$ is identified with the metric defined by the Hessian of $z^1$.
-Thus, we can transfer to $\o(\rho_{new})$, any regular QFPM formed by $\Omega_2$ and $\Omega_1$ given by the theorems \ref{polyFrob} and \ref{polyFrob}.
-In this way we obtain s Frobenius structures on $\o(\rho_{new})$. \end{proof}
+Thus, we can transfer to ${\mathcal O}(\rho_{new})$, any regular QFPM given by the Theorems \ref{polyFrob} and \ref{polyFrob2}.
+In this way, we obtain natural Frobenius manifold structures on ${\mathcal O}(\rho_{new})$. \end{proof}